Car Safety Equipment For Families: A Look At The Major Milestones From Past to Present

 The latest car safety technology has focused on benefiting families, especially those with young teen drivers.
 In the past, drunk driving was a huge problem–leading to more laws, stricter punishments, and even technology focused around breathalyzers installed in cars.

 However, times have changed and the new dangers threatening the lives of everyone on the road has become more apparent: distracted driving.
 Luckily, technology is moving in a new direction, helping parents and families take control to prevent distractions from taking the wheel.

 Phone carriers and companies Apple and AT&T have created technology to help change the habits of drivers.
 Apple’s iOS 11 comes with a new feature, Do Not Disturb, that makes text messages and phone browsing inactive during driving.
 AT&T’s Drivemode also silences alerts and other phone notifications.
 As time goes on, these technologies will only improve.
-TeenSafe is planning to launch a new driving app in 2018 that will allow parents to have more control of how safe your child is while driving.
+Focus by TeenDrive is the newest driving app in 2018 that allows parents to have more control of how safe your child is while driving.

 Car safety technology has come a long way in just a few decades.
 It’s safe to say that as time goes on, car safety will continue to advance in new and exciting ways.
 With that in mind, there may be some growing pains as automated cars traveling in beta risk more accidents and coalitions such as Road to Zero aim to eliminate roadway deaths–both from a technology standpoint and roadway behavior.
 Hopefully, the car safety technologies of the future will make the roads safer for drivers of all ages.